Post-traumatic stress disorder (PTSD)

 - If they have severe depression that would make it unlikely for psychological interventions alone to be of benefit.

 In any of the above incidences it may be that antidepressants are the most suitable option.

-It is important to note that the effects of antidepressants will not begin instantaneously and it can take between 2 and 4 weeks for the effects to start being felt and up to three months before the benefits really become clear.
+It is important to note that the effects of antidepressants will not begin instantaneously and it can take between two and four weeks for the effects to start being felt and up to three months before the benefits really become clear.
 Of course, with every positive there is a negative, and antidepressants don’t come without their downsides.
 They come with a long list of possible side effects, can be addictive, and can also be difficult to come off.
 With this in mind they should be taken with caution, with full knowledge of their side effects, and with regular supervision and check-ups from your GP.

 Sertraline and Paroxetine (SSRI) are medications which have both been licensed by the Medicines and Healthcare products Regulatory Agency (MHRA) for the treatment of PTSD, but there are several other medications (both SSRI and Non-SSRI) which are also used, including the following: